 There is also an American flag that has been added to the summit and which a lot of people take photos of as well.

 From here, the trail goes back along the Aileen Getty Ridge Trail over to Mt.
 Lee with a decent amount of uphill and downhill along the way.

 There are great views along this portion of the trail, and eventually, you will reach the second point of interest Cahuenga Peak.

 This peak is a small dirt patch with a 360-degree view of the surrounding area and a small plaque marking the summit.

-From here the trail heads back down the hill, and it is pretty steep as well before making one last final ascent to an overlook that allows you to see the Hollywood Sign.
+From there, the trail heads back down the hill, and it is pretty steep as well before making one last final ascent to an overlook that allows you to see the Hollywood Sign peaking out.

 There are two plaques in this area, one for Hugh Hefner and another for Aileen Getty.
 They both were influential in purchasing the land and donating it for public use instead of development, which is why you can hike here today.

 The trail then heads down to the cement road, and you will walk up it to the summit of Mt Lee.

 Here is where the gate is that blocks access to the actual letters, and there are cameras all over so I would not try to get close.

 There is a small hill in the back where you can get the best view looking down on the sign, and there is a bench to relax at on the hill as well.
 This is the best viewpoint for the sign and Downtown Los Angeles in the distance.